ansible/ansible-container/docs/rst/container_yml/reference.rst

 :ref:`services <services>` Services included in the app                             |checkmark|
 :ref:`settings <settings>` Project level configuration settings.                    |checkmark|
 version                    Specifiy the version of Compose, '1' or '2'              |checkmark|
-:ref:`volumes`             Create named, persistent volumes.
+:ref:`top-volumes`         Create named, persistent volumes.
 The syntax differs     |checkmark|
                            from the Docker specification.
-View :ref:`volumes`
-                           for details.
 ========================== ======================================================== ============

 .. _settings: